Shall-We-Dance/AlphaFold-DB/README.md

 1. Clone this repository

 ```
 git clone https://github.com/Shall-We-Dance/AlphaFold-DB.git
 ```

+2. Install

-2. If you are new to AlphaFold
+(1) If you are new to AlphaFold

 ```
 git clone https://github.com/deepmind/alphafold.git